digitalunicornfr/digitalunicornfr/README.md

 - 👋 Hi, I’m Digital Unicorn Developer
 - 👀 I’m interested in developing the great software product to our clients
-- 🌱 I’m currently developing many projects using Javascript, PHP, Python, etc.
+- 🌱 I’m currently developing many projects using Javascript (NodeJS, ReactJS), PHP, Python, etc.
 - 💞️ I’m looking to collaborate on Blockchain development, Mobile and web application
 - 📫 How to reach me contact@digitalunicorn.fr